MicrosoftDocs/azure-dev-docs/articles/go/manage-resource-groups.md

 1. In the left menu, select **Resource groups**.

-1. The new resource group will be listed amongst your Azure subscription's resource groups.
+1. The new resource group will be listed among your Azure subscription's resource groups.

 #### [Azure CLI](#tab/azure-cli)